sharmaeklavya2/packing-game/readme.md

 ## How to play

-Drag-and-drop rectangles from the left side (arena) into the minimum number of bins on the right side.
+Drag-and-drop rectangles from the left side (inventory) into the minimum number of bins on the right side.

 ## How to contribute